paritytech/txwrapper/examples/README.md

 ## Get Started

-1. Run a Substrate dev chain.
+1. Fetch the latest Substrate from https://github.com/paritytech/substrate.
+Follow instructions to build it, and start a dev chain.

 ```bash
 substrate --dev